PATCHMAN TURBO VL

 Q.) How do I install the PATCHMAN TURBO VL chip?

 A.) It can be installed by the user or installed by Patchman Music for a small fee.
+Most users install it themselves.
 Installation is easy and requires no soldering or special tools.
 Detailed, step-by-step instructions are included with the TURBO VL chip.
 Please note that if your VL70-m is still under warranty, you may void the warranty if you open up your VL70-m.

 Q.) Why do I need the PATCHMAN TURBO VL upgrade?